Bachelor of Arts in Psychology Online

 Admissions

-Preview the admission checklist for the Bachelor in Psychology online
+Preview the admission checklist for the bachelor’s in psychology online

 The streamlined admission process at the University of Mount Saint Vincent makes it easier to apply and helps you start your academic journey faster.
-Please read the full admission requirements for the Bachelor of Arts in Psychology.
+Please read the full admission requirements for the B.A. in Psychology online.

 • No ACT/SAT scores required